klamma/ar-for-eu-book/_chapters/chapters/holotoolkit.md

 Then navigate to menu Edit > Project Settings > Player.
 There are several important settings that need to be done here.
-First and foremost, under XR settings, VR support has to be ticked and "Windows Mixed Reality" must be added to the list (best clean out the rest).
+First and foremost, under XR settings, VR support has to be ticked and `Windows Mixed Reality` must be added to the list (best clean out the rest).

 <figure>
     <img src="{{pathToRoot}}/assets/figures/holotoolkit/player settings - xr.png" style="align:left; width: 60%; height: 60%; border: 15px solid;